LSSTDESC/WeakLensingDeblending/docs/catalog.rst

 with FreeTDS v0.91, Cython v0.21, pymsql v2.1.1 under OS-X 10.10.1.
 The program takes about ? seconds to run.
 The set of

 Note that the LSST database uses standard port assignments for its Microsoft SQL Server.
-However, since these ports are frequently targets of network attacks, many organizations block access to these ports from internal IP addresses, so if you are unable to connect, this is the most likely reason.
+However, since these ports are frequently targets of network attacks, many organizations block outbound packets to these ports from internal IP addresses.
+In addition, the UW hosts of the database only allow inbound packets to their SQL server from IP address ranges included in their whitelist.
+Therefore, if you are unable to connect, the most likely reason is packet filtering on one or both ends of your connection.
+One option is to use a host that has already been configured for access to the LSST catalog database (on the NCSA cluster, for example).

 You might find the following interactive python snippet useful for debugging connection problems::